rcos/rcos-handbook/docs/resources/README.md

 [Markdown](https://www.markdownguide.org/) - A lightweight markup language that uses plain text formatting syntax to create formatted documents that can be easily converted to HTML or other formats.

-[StackEdit](https://stackedit.io/) - Open Source Online Markdown Editor
+[StackEdit](https://stackedit.io/) - Open Source Online Markdown Editor.

-[Learn Markdown](https://www.markdownguide.org/basic-syntax/) - Learn Markdown via Markdown Guide
+[Learn Markdown](https://www.markdownguide.org/basic-syntax/) - Learn Markdown via Markdown Guide.

 Fun fact most of this handbook is written using Markdown!